kiavash17/DemandSignal/README.md

 # AI-Driven Demand Forecasting Dashboard (Versioned)

-This repository contains the AI-Driven Demand Forecasting platform, now with integrated advanced predictive analytics, financial data, and social media sentiment analysis.
+This repository contains the AI-Driven Demand Forecasting platform, which now includes integrated advanced predictive analytics, financial data, and social media sentiment analysis, along with a unified script to run both the backend and frontend applications.

 ## Features